 Epic skiing is synonymous with the Colorado Rockies.
 And with that comes iconic ski towns.
 Most of Colorado’s resort towns grew into their role after years as mining camps.

 These are the best ski towns in the state.
-Each of them have an awesome ski resort located only minutes from town.
-They feature some of the best ski slope and village combinations in the country, welcoming guests from around the world for winter festivities.
+Each of them has an awesome ski resort located only minutes from town.
+They feature some of the best ski slopes and village combinations in the country, welcoming guests from around the world for winter festivities.
 You can view a complete list of ski resorts in Colorado, to get a feel for what the Centennial State offers.

 If you’re more into shopping than skiing, Aspen is definitely your ski town.
-Famous brand name stores line the streets, matched by some of the country’s most premier boutiques.
-Kemo Sabe offers among the finest handmade cowboy boots and custom fitted hats, immortalizing the Old West.
+Famous brand-name stores line the streets, matched by some of the country’s premier boutiques.
+Kemo Sabe offers among the finest handmade cowboy boots and custom-fitted hats, immortalizing the Old West.

 Along with the “Power of Four” resorts, Aspen has lodging throughout its beautiful valley.
 Snowmass Village is another fun outlet for apres ski entertainment.
 It also boasts the most ski-in/ski-out lodging of any town in the state.
 A free shuttle connects all the ski areas.

-Siting at the base of the stunning Ten Mile Range, Breckenridge is known for its high altitude life.
+Sitting at the base of the stunning Ten Mile Range, Breckenridge is known for its high-elevation life.
 The former boomtown sits at 9,600 feet above sea level, making it the highest town on this list (Leadville, home to Ski Cooper, takes the cake for ski towns at 10,152 feet).

 Breck’s a party town that’s absolutely loaded with restaurants and nightlife.
 You can’t walk down the street for more than a few minutes without passing dozens of happy hour specials.
 And while Colorado’s recreational cannabis is easily purchased around the state, Breck still makes itself known as the “Amsterdam of the Rockies.”